"Where do we come from? What are we? Where are we going?"

 How do you accomplish this?

 My aim is to make art that evokes both auditory and visual responses.
-It unites the chromatic relationships among the twelve key signatures of the
+It unites the chromatic relationships among the twelve key signatures of the Circle of Fifths in music, with the chromatic relationships of color in

-Twelve Hue Subtractive Color Wheel.
+Johannes Itten’s Twelve Hue Subtractive Color Wheel.

 How does it relate to art that you are seeing in your community, exhibitions, or in art publications?
 What is similar?